 The Norwegian Bliss is part of their Breakaway Plus line of ships, the biggest ships in their fleet.
 The Bliss will be cruising to Alaska from Seattle during the summer months before making its way over to the Caribbean for the rest of the year.
 It can hold up to 4,200 guests.

-Check out the latest prices and deals for the NCL on Travelocity!
+Check out the latest prices and deals for NCL at Orbitz!

 Norwegian Bliss Rooms

 Room Cabin Tour – 13830 Mid Ship Balcony Mini-Suite